-In 2021, CP received funding from Emissions Reduction Alberta, which will build on the amount that CP already planned to invest in the development of this project.
+In 2021, CP received funding from Emissions Reduction Alberta to expand the hydrogen locomotive program.
 This funding enables CP to increase the number of hydrogen locomotive conversions from one to three and add hydrogen and fueling facilities in Calgary and Edmonton.
 Fueling facilities will include electrolysis plants to produce hydrogen from water, and the Calgary facility will operate on renewable solar power generated at CP's headquarters campus, producing zero GHGs.